ApeCoin DAO Governance

 - expands governance participation to all holders of ApeCoin

-- DAO members vote on Snapshot.
+DAO members vote on Snapshot.
 One ApeCoin is equal to one vote.
 As votes cannot be divided into fractions and the total number of votes shouldn’t ever exceed the number of tokens minted, the number of votes will be rounded down if a fractional number of tokens is owned by the voter (i.e., 100.1 tokens will result in 100 votes, and so will 100.9 tokens).
-The voting options for a Live AIP are “In favor” and “Against.”
+The voting options for a Live AIP are “In favor,” “Against,” and “Abstain.
 Voting “In favor” means the voter is in favor of implementing the AIP exactly as-is.
-Voting “Against” means the vote is against implementing the AIP exactly as-is — you may vote “Against” to encourage the author to resubmit the AIP after making changes.
+Voting “Against” means the vote is against implementing the AIP exactly as-is – you may vote “Against” to encourage the author to resubmit the AIP after making changes.
+Voting “Abstain” means a voter may participate in a proposal without voting “In favor” or “Against.”
+Abstentions do not affect the outcome of the vote.

 DAO members have the ability to delegate their vote.